singhambuj/Airflow-in-Docker/README.md

 - Make sure you replace 'username', 'password', 'dbname' and 'postgres-host' with actual names.
 - For `postgres-host` you need to enter HOST-IP of postgres container which you can get by executing this command `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container_name_or_id>`  in your normal terminal.
 - Then save that `airflow.cfg` file by pressing `ctrl+o` then press `enter` then press `ctrl+x` to exit.
-  ### Note-
+  ### Note:
-- As it's running in docker so when you restart container it may change so be careful about this you may get `connection refused error`
+- As it's running in docker so when you restart your containers then `HOST IP` may change so be careful about this you may get `connection refused error`

 ### Initialize db again (execute this command in airflow container bash